danielnuriyev/engineering-blog/data-platform.md

 I'll cover both cases.

-### Quick, easy and expensive

-GitHub + Pulumi + Airbyte + Snowflake + Hopsworks + Slack + Claude Opus.
-Snowflake is not only a query engine, it is also a development environment, a code execution environment, it has built in orchestration, it has a data catalog, built-in AI assistance.

 ### Modular

-Based on a cloud with cross cloud and open source technologies.
+Based on a cloud with cross cloud and free open source technologies.
 You can also use cloud versions of the same technologies.

 - **communication:** Slack or self hosted Mattermost
 - **version control:** GitHub is the default unless you have reasons to prefer other git providers or alternatives.
 - **IaC:** I prefer Pulumi's programmability over Terraform
 - **OS:** your development, testing and production environments should be the same.
 Most likely you'll use docker with some Linux flavor.
+I prefer Ubuntu because it is stable and convenient.
 - **shell languge:** zsh has more programming and interactive features and is the standard on Mac.
 - **programming language:** Python is the language of data.
 Use type annotations with a linter.
 Since version 3.12 it can even run OS threads in parallel using `interpreters` module.
 But it is relatively slow even when using modules implemented in C. Nevertheless usually multi-step pipelines that pipe large amounts of data lose performance in other places.
 If you do need speed, consider Spark because it runs on JVM's JIT.
-- **coding** environment should give you the choice of all available AI models/agents.
+- **coding** environment should give you the choice of multiple AI models/agents.
 Use the cheapest and quick for most tasks + the most expensive and slow for complex tasks.
 - **cloud:** AWS is the oldest and mostly used.
 Google and Azure may be good due to the ecosystem of their tools with integrated 'AI'.
 - **execution envoronment:** k8s.
 Each cloud has its implementation.
 I'd use Docker Desktop with `kind` for local development.
 For monitoring you can install Fluent Bit with Elastic Search and Kibana.
 Your cloud likely offers an Elastic Search service.
 - **secrets**: if you want to go cross cloud, use Infisical
 - **CICD:** if you use GitHUb, use GitHub Action Runners.
 - **orchestration:** Dagster.
 The alternative Airflow and Prefect are catching up for data.
 Do your research.
 They have paid cloud versions.
 - **ingestion**: Airbyte
 - **query engine:** depends on the cloud.
-Snowflake and Starburst/Trino are cross cloud.
-Trino is an option for local development, can be deployed to any cloud but then you are responsible for it.
+Trino is cross cloud but you are responsible for it.
 Trino exists in AWS as Athena.
+Starburst is a paid Trino and has additional features.
 - **ML**: if you choose Spark/Flink/Dask, keep in mind that not every ML algorithm is parallelizeable.
 For serving models through APIs, you can save a model as ONNX, code the API in Go to handle spikes + use your cloud's load balancer and registry.
 Consider Hopsworks as a complete ML environment.
 - **data exploration tools** depend on your data scientists and the cloud.
 I have found Jupyter Hub deployed into my cloud account useful because your code can keep running, use more resources and data loads faster, especially combined with Dask or Spark.
-The implementation of Spark/Flink also depends on the cloud or on the desire and budget to use DataBricks.
 - **data catalog + visualization** depend on the cloud.
 For AWS it is better to use your own or paid DataHub + Metabase / Sigma Computing / ThoughtSpot

-  - beware of keeping your business logic in one of these tools.
-It is better to keep your business logic in pipepines whose code is in a version control system like Git and use the tools for visualization only
+### Quick, easy and expensive

+Build your platform around Snowflake because it is not only a query engine, it is also a development environment, a code execution environment, it has built in orchestration, it has a data catalog, built-in AI assistance.
+Nevertheless in addition to Snowflake you'll need a cloud with some of the types of technologies mentioned above.